History of IRIX

 (GL version)-(W/T)(2/3).(OS release number)

-GL refers to the IRIS Graphics Library and was either GL1 or GL2 (GL is the early precursor to OpenGL)
+GL refers to the IRIS Graphics Library (both hardware and software) and was either GL1 or GL2.
+GL is the proprietary precursor to OpenGL.

 T means Terminal (shown in this document) and W means Workstation.